 By this stage Tanzania had become our home and whenever time allowed we went on safari, camping in and around the national parks of Tanzania.
 Longer safaris led us to Kenya, Zambia, Malawi, Botswana, South Africa and Namibia.

 In 2008, we decided to try our hand at eco-tourism, constructing four stylish cottages on our Mbuyuni Farm.
 Creating a retreat from the hustle and bustle of life for our guests.
 Please feel free to visit our site; “Mbuyuni Farm Retreat” for more details and photographs.

-Janush and Julian both studied environmental sciences, and Julian is now living in British Columbia, Canada, working in conservation and reforestation, while Janush has returned to Tanzania to help in the Mkomazi project and running the farm.
+Janush and Julian both studied environmental sciences, and Julian is now living in British Columbia, Canada, working in conservation, while Janush has returned to Tanzania to help in the Mkomazi project and running the farm.

 In over 30 years, what initially started as our African adventure has become a home to our family and a viable business.

 Special thanks go to Samantha Bowden and Savannah Miles for their help with editing this website.
 A Royal Geographic research study (Mkomazi: the Ecology, Biodiversity and Conservation of a Tanzanian Savanna 1993-1996) provided the primary source for the scientific information discussed.
 All images on this website were made by the Axmann family.